If you’re seeing more video on Pinterest lately (and I know you are), you may have more questions than answers:

-Can video Pins work to drive Pinterest traffic to your site?
+Can video Pins play a central role in your marketing strategy – increasing brand awareness, engagement, and website traffic?
 Absolutely!
 Following suggestions provided by Pinterest and running your own video Pin experiments can help you take advantage of a standout format on Pinterest for the good of your business.

 It doesn’t have to be complicated or expensive, either.
 There’s a video-editing program available for every level of skill and every budget.

 Have you tried video Pins on Pinterest?
 What’s your experience been like?
 Please let us know!

 Start a Free Trial of Tailwind for Pinterest!

 Save time, stay active easily with the browser extension and mobile app.